Gordon Banks: Stoke City

-On leaving Filbert Street, Banks requested a loyalty bonus from Leicester, and was told by Matt Gillies "We've decided not to pay you a penny.
+On leaving Filbert Street, Banks requested a loyalty bonus from Leicester and was told by Matt Gillies, "We've decided not to pay you a penny.
 There's to be no compensation payment and that's final."
 Banks then refused the move until Stoke boss Tony Waddington seemingly negotiated a £2,000 payment out of Leicester.
-It was only some years later that Banks was informed that Stoke had actually made the payment, not Leicester.
+It was only some years later that Banks was informed that Stoke had made the payment, not Leicester.
 Waddington valued good goalkeepers highly, and the two built up a close relationship.
 During this time, Banks moved to Madeley, Staffordshire.
 He replaced John Farmer as the club's number one, and kept goal in the last four games of the 1966–67 season, making his home debut at the Victoria Ground in a 3–1 win over his former club Leicester.

 Banks fitted in well at Stoke, as Waddington built a team of veteran players who were judged by some to be past their best.
 The Potters struggled near the foot of the First Division table in the 1967–68 and 1968–69 campaigns, before rising to ninth place in the 1969–70 season.
-Banks remained a reliable stopper for the club, though on 1 March 1969 he was knocked unconscious at Roker Park by Sunderland's Malcolm Moore, and his replacement David Herd conceded four goals in a 4–1 defeat.
+Banks remained a reliable stopper for the club.
+However, on 1 March 1969, he was knocked unconscious at Roker Park by Sunderland's Malcolm Moore, and his replacement David Herd conceded four goals in a 4–1 defeat.
 Banks also played a season for the Cleveland Stokers of the American United Soccer Association in the summer of 1968: he played seven of the short-lived club's 12 games in Cleveland, Ohio.